jxlin/RoboND-DeepLearning-Project/REPORT.md

 ![img_fcn_paper_skip_connections_importance]

-We make use of skip connections in our model with this property in mind.
+We make use of skip connections in our model because of this property in mind.

 ### _**Max pooling**_